hatchways/team-peppermint/README.md

 The app designed to exchange messages between two people who speak completely different languages.
 Think: FB Messenger with a built-in automatic translator.
 If we could more easily speak to others from around the world, we would be a more inclusive and connected world!

-To see the app on Netlify please click 👉 [Peppermint chat](https://peppermint-chat.netlify.app)
+To see the app please click 👉 [Peppermint chat](https://peppermint-chat.herokuapp.com/home) (Under development)

 You can use the following user credentials(or create new user accounts):